 - $25–$50: Mid-tier remotes often include learning functions, backlighting, and broader compatibility.

+- $50–$100+: These are smart remotes with touchscreens, app control, and voice integration, offering the most features and device support.
 The best value often lies in the $30–$40 range, balancing functionality and reliability for many users.
 Always review the return policy in case the remote doesn’t support your specific setup.

 Programming Your Universal Remote: A Step-by-Step Guide